vis7219/PopGenAnalysis/README.md

 Version 1.2.2

-  All the analysis are now togglable by to On/Off from the config file.
+  All the analysis are now togglable to On/Off from the config file.

 Version 1.2.1